Autobike/Autobike/docs/manual.md

 Then Quick Connect

-On the right side of your screen is all the data that is on the myRIO.
-You have to select the folder in which to upload the trajectory.
+On the right side of your screen is all the data that is on the myRIO. **include figure** You have to select the folder in which to upload the trajectory.

-Click on the folder with ".." twice :
+Click on the folder with ".." twice **figure missing**:
 <img src="https://github.com/ja125/Autobike_Summer2023/assets/135957410/fea09e9a-355c-467f-91af-6343afee8f77" alt="image" width="400">

 Then go to c > ni.rt > startup.

-There should be all the previously uploaded reference trajectories and matrixes (and logging data from previous tests) :
+There should be all the previously uploaded reference trajectories and matrixes (and logging data from previous tests) **figure missing**:
 <img width="479" alt="image" src="https://github.com/ja125/Autobike_Summer2023/assets/135957410/21ad66ff-ba36-44d3-b378-7bda9eeef21a">

 Now on the left part of your screen, select the pc folder where you have saved the trajectory files.
-We save the reference trajectory csv files in Github > Simulation > Traj_ref_test The matrixes are in Github > Simulation > Parameters_matrixmat then go on the folder corresponding to the bike you're testing as well as the speed you want.
+We save the reference trajectory csv files in Github > Simulation > Traj_ref_test ** ?? unclear, this is confusing considering the line above **
+The matrixes are in Github > Simulation > Parameters_matrixmat then go on the folder corresponding to the bike you're testing as well as the speed you want.

-Double click the csv files you want to upload to the myRIO :
+Double click the csv files you want to upload to the myRIO **figure missing**:
 <img width="550" alt="image" src="https://github.com/ja125/Autobike_Summer2023/assets/135957410/03908d58-08ba-4e6d-9b51-9ca795245ce4">

 This should upload the selected trajectory to the myRIO folder you opened previously on the right part of your screen.

+Subsequently, when running the LabVIEW programs (`calibration`, `configuration`, and `main`), check if the names of the two files that have just been loaded into memory match those of the file path controller on the front panel of each of the programs.
+If they do not, correct them to match. ** unclear, does bike parameters need to be set for each program?
+Why? **

 ### Date and time configuration on NI MAX

-Make sure that the laptop is connected to the myRIO through the Wifi.
+Make sure that the laptop is connected to the myRIO through the Wifi **by  ...**
 To configure the date and time on the myRIO, go to the software `NI MAX`.
 Select `Remote Systems` then the bike you are testing (the green bike is `Autobike`, the red one is `Red Bike`).
 At the bottom of the page, click `Time Settings` and configure the current date and time, then `Save`and `Refresh`.